-Sugar is one of the worst things for your health, hiding everywhere.
-But how exactly the consumption of sugar affects our health?
+It is one of the worst things for your health, hiding everywhere.
+But how exactly the consumption of it affects our health?

 - The overconsumption of sugar drives Type 2 diabetes and obesity.
-So not only sugar makes weight management almost impossible, but it will lead to becoming insulin resistant and eventually developing Type 2 diabetes, a lifestyle, chronic disease.
+So not only does it make weight management almost impossible, but it will lead to insulin resistance and eventually the development of type 2 diabetes, a lifestyle, chronic disease.

 - According to Healthline, more than 1 in 3 Americans (adults) were living with prediabetes in 2018, and 84% did not know they had it.
 Prediabetes is when blood sugar levels are higher than the normal range but not high enough to be considered diabetes.
 According to CDC (Centre for Disease Control), in 2018, 10.5% of American adults had diabetes.

-- Sugar takes a big toll on our immune system.
-According to Dr. Steven Gundry, sugar suppresses your white blood cell function by 70% for up to 6 hours after you have that ‘healthy’ orange juice.
+- It takes a big toll on our immune system.
+According to Dr. Steven Gundry, it suppresses your white blood cell function by 70% for up to 6 hours after you have that ‘healthy’ orange juice.
 There are 21 grams of sugar in one cup of orange juice.

-- Sugar affects heart health.
+- It affects heart health.
 Elevated cholesterol comes from sugar consumption, not from fat.
-Sugar is converted into the first form of fat, triglycerides, so by lowering our sugar consumption, we will lower our triglycerides.
+It is converted into the first form of fat, triglycerides, so by lowering our sugar consumption, we will lower our triglycerides.

-- Sugar affects brain health.
-According to Dr. Dale Bredesen, renowned neurologist and the creator of ReCODE, the first protocol to reverse Alzheimer’s disease, sugar damages your ability to support your synapses.
+- It affects brain health.
+According to Dr. Dale Bredesen, renowned neurologist and the creator of ReCODE, the first protocol to reverse Alzheimer’s disease, it damages your ability to support your synapses.
 When eating too much sugar, your brain becomes resistant to the insulin effects, which are critical for keeping your neurons alive.

-- Sugar is addictive.
+- It is addictive.
 If you think self-control and moderation are enough to kick your sugar addiction, you are wrong.
-It might sound surprising, but it’s really not your fault you are craving sugar, and you can’t stop eating it.
-In rat studies, it has been shown that sugar is more addictive than heroin and cocaine, which makes giving up sugar quite hard.
+It might sound surprising, but it’s really not your fault you are craving it, and you can’t stop eating it.
+In rat studies, it has been shown that it is more addictive than heroin and cocaine, which makes giving up sugar quite hard.

 “The most disturbing fact about our addiction to sugar is that when we combine fructose and glucose (which we often do when we eat foods made with table sugar), the fructose might not do much to our blood sugar right away, but the accompanying glucose takes care of that – stimulating insulin secretion and alerting the fat cells to prepare for more storage.
 The more sugars we eat, the more we tell our bodies to transfer them to fat.
 This happens not only in the liver, leading to a condition called fatty liver disease, but elsewhere in the body as well.
 Hello, love handles, muffin tops, beer bellies, and the worst kind of fat of all – invisible visceral fat that hugs our vital organs.”Grain Brain, The Surprising Truth About Wheat, Carbs, and Sugar – Your Bran’s Silent Killers, pg.
 126, David Perlmutter, MD